cmb69/realblog_xh/README.md

     <?=Realblog_feedLink('_blank')?>

 Besides some feed related settings in the configuration, there are some settings in the language file in the section `RSS`.
-Most important is `page`, where you have to enter the URL of the page on which the main blog is shown.
-It is best to navigate to this page and copy and paste everything after the question mark up to, but not including, the first ampersand (`&`), if any, from the address bar of the browser.

 ### Comments